 Solution #1: Attic Insulation

 One of the most critical areas to insulate in an older home is the attic.
 Attics are often a major source of heat loss during colder months.
-Adding insulation to the attic can help create a barrier that prevents warm air from escaping.
+Adding insulation to the attic can help create a barrier that prevents warm air from escaping and causing pesky ice dams.
 Fiberglass batts, blown-in cellulose, or spray foam insulation are popular options for attic insulation.
 Ensure that the insulation material is installed evenly and covers all areas, including the attic hatch or access points, to maximize efficiency.

 Solution #2: Wall Insulation